A race for a safe blue seat tests how far left Democrats want new leaders to go

 "Evanston is a big town – 80,000 people – very, very liberal and very affluent, which means they're going to vote in big numbers, and I think they're going to vote overwhelmingly for Daniel," he said.

-Surveying the field, Morrisson is doubtful there's a candidate who can top Biss – especially a challenger running further to the left.
+Surveying the field, Morrisson is doubtful there's a candidate who can top Biss – especially a challenger running further to the left like Abughazaleh.
 However, if she were to pull off an upset, Morrison argues it would mark a striking shift in what issues base voters prioritize in primaries.

 "Ten years ago, if someone would have parachuted into a district like this and tried to run for the seat, they would have been a single-digit candidate," he said.
 "It is an interesting dynamic that primary voters have become so ideological."